M64GitHub/libtsprites/README.md

  dimension.
 The same concept also can be used to form lines of arbitrary length in virtual pixels: '▐█▌', '██▌'.
-A special type of sprites take leverage from these objects and is called `LSprite` or `line-sprite`.
+A special type of sprites take leverage from these shapes and is called `LSprite` or `line-sprite`.
- - `characters`:  ASCII/UNICODE characters.
-Shapes out of ASCII characters are called `ascii-sprites` or `ASprite`.
+ - `characters`:  ASCII/UTF-8 characters.
+Shapes out of UTF-8 characters
+can be built and are called `ascii-sprites` or `ASprite`.
+ - `strings`: to work with text, another sprite class called `SSprite` (`string sprite`) exists.
+This can be used to place/fade text onto the screen, create spinners (1 chareacter animations), and such.
+ - `frames`: each sprite can hold multiple shapes of itself.
+This is intended to create animations, but can also be used for color-fading, etc.

+The different types of sprites exist to help the realisation of ideas.
+Each sprite class has it's different pro's and con's.
+A one size fits all was therefor not taken.
+Instead each sprite class has it's own specialities, implemented as efficient as posssible.

+### Classes / Structs

+ - TSprite
+ - LSprite
+ - ASprite
+ - SSprite

+ - rgb_color
+ - rgb_palette

 ## BUILD
 You can build the library along with a simple test program by running